-- Choose a new domain name if your current one doesn’t make sense with your new niche.
-If your existing domain name is not specific, i.e., your own name, you may not need to change it.
-Now, if your domain name is something like ‘ruthdesign.com‘ and you’re going to get into a Pets niche, that won’t make much sense.
-Unless you create designs for/inspired by pets (?).
+- Choose a new domain name if your current one does not relate in any way to your future new niche.
+If your existing domain name is a broad, non-specific term – i.e., your own name – you may not need to change it.
+Now, if your domain name is something like ‘ruthdesign.com‘ and you’re going to get into a Pet niche, that won’t make much sense.
+Unless you create designs for/inspired by pets, I suppose (?).

-- Send a notification email to your audience informing them of the changes that will happen, perhaps with a statement about why you decided to change, and explaining how easy it is to unsubscribe from your mailing list if they don’t want to stay after the changes.
+- Send a notification email to your audience informing them of the changes that will happen in the future.
+Perhaps with a statement about why you decided to change, reminding them of how easy it is to unsubscribe from your mailing list if they don’t want to stay after the changes.

 - Change logos, banners, descriptions, Site Title and Tagline, About page, etc.